yc004/Pothole_CBAM_YOLO/docs/en/tasks/pose.md

 model = YOLO("path/to/best.pt")  # load a custom model

 # Validate the model
-metrics = model.val()  # no arguments needed, dataset and settings remembered
+metrics = model.val()  # no arguments needed, datasets and settings remembered
 ```

 For more information, visit the [Val Section](#val).